-Kosovo wants EU, NATO to warn Serbia against escalation
+Kosovo Wants EU, NATO to Warn Serbia Against Escalation

+There are 1 comment on the Voice of America story from Thursday, titled Kosovo Wants EU, NATO to Warn Serbia Against Escalation.
+In it, Voice of America reports that:

-Kosovo's president has called on the European Union and NATO to warn Serbia against inciting a new conflict in Kosovo and the region.
-President Hashim Thaci's request followed a Brussels meeting with Serbian President Tomislav Nikolic and their prime ministers convened by EU foreign policy chief Federica Mogherini.
+Kosovo's president called on the European Union and NATO on Thursday to warn Serbia against inciting a new conflict in Kosovo and the Balkans.
+President Hashim Thaci's request followed a Brussels meeting with Serbian President Tomislav Nikolic and the prime ministers of the two countries, which was convened by EU foreign policy chief Federica Mogherini.

 |Title